Can’t find what you’re looking for?

 There are a number of scholarships available to help defer the cost of pre-capstone study abroad requirement and the Capstone Year abroad.

-Learn more about fundingThe summer break at IU typically lasts 15 weeks, which means that students will have time to take an 8-week language course with time leftover to spend with family and friends at home or on vacation.
+The summer break at IU typically lasts 15 weeks, which means that students will have time to take an 8-week language course with time leftover to spend with family and friends at home or on vacation.

 The Russian Flagship program typically takes 4-5 years to complete depending on the student’s Russian language level at the time they enter the program as well as how quickly they reach their language benchmarks.
-The Capstone Year is the final year and students embark on this program only once they have completed all of their domestic coursework for their major(s).
+The Capstone Year is the final year and students embark on this program only once they have completed all their domestic coursework for their major(s).

 Over 80 federal agencies rely on professionals with high-level competence in foreign languages, but the professional skills students gain while in the program are widely applicable and sought after in both the public and private sectors.